DragonSenses/visionize/architectural-decision-log.md

 import { auth } from "@clerk/nextjs";

 import { database } from "@/lib/database";
+import { createServerAction } from "@/lib/createServerAction";

 import { InputType, ReturnType } from "./createBoardTypes";
+import { CreateBoard } from "./createBoardSchema";

 async function performAction (data: InputType): Promise<ReturnType> {
-  // Authenticate userId with Clerk const { userId } = auth();
+  // Verify that the user is logged in with Clerk & get their unique identifier const { userId } = auth();

-  // If user is not logged-in
-  if (!userId) {
+  // If user is not logged-in, return an object with error property: Unauthorized if (!userId) {
     return {
       error: 'Unauthorized',
     }
   }

-  const { title } = data;
+  // Destructure the title property from the validated data const { title } = data;

   let board;

-  try {
+  // Try to create a new board in the database try {
     board = await database.board.create({
       data: {